-3D rendering is the process of generating an image from a model by means of computer software.
+3D rendering software is the process of generating an image from a model by means of computer software.
 Rendering is used in architecture, simulators, video games, movies and television visual effects and design visualization.
-Rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects such as shading, texture-mapping, shadows, reflections and motion blurs.
+3D rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects such as shading, texture-mapping, shadows, reflections and motion blurs.

 Types of 3D rendering